TCF20-related disorder

 Summary

-TCF20-related disorder is a neurodevelopmental condition that is caused by genetic changes in the Transcription Factor 20 (TCF20) gene.1,2 This condition is also known as Developmental delay with variable intellectual impairment and behavioural abnormalities (DDVIBA).1,3 Features of TCF20-related disorder include, but are not limited to, developmental delay, intellectual disability, autism spectrum disorders, attention disorders and movement issues.1-8 Various organ systems may be affected, resulting in other health issues.2 The features and symptoms of TCF20-related disorder may vary widely between individuals.3
+TCF20-related disorder is a neurodevelopmental condition that is caused by genetic changes (variants) in the Transcription Factor 20 (TCF20) gene.1,2 This condition is also known as developmental delay with variable intellectual impairment and behavioural abnormalities (DDVIBA).1,3 Features of TCF20-related disorder include, but are not limited to, developmental delay, intellectual disability, autism spectrum disorders, attention disorders and movement issues.1-8 Various organ systems may be affected, resulting in other health issues.2 The features and symptoms of TCF20-related disorder may vary widely between individuals.3

 Symptoms